phucanh1939/notes/computer/notes/execution/arithmetics/multiplication/Integer.md

 - Do the multiplication
 - Sign of the result is negative only if Multiplicand and Multiplier has different sign

-The above algorithm also work for signed integer!!
+The above algorithm also work for signed integer (represented in two complements) !!

 Example:
 1101 (-3) x 0010 (2) = 1010 (-6)